shadow-robot/sr-taco/sr_grasp_moving_object/openrave/README.txt

   > rosrun collada_urdf urdf_to_collada /tmp/arm_and_hand_motor.urdf /tmp/arm_and_hand_motor.dae

-3. created the xml scene file arm_and_hand_motor.xml
+3. created the xml scene file arm_and_hand_motor.xml -> The translation in the xml file is for the grasping point.

 4. you can view it in openrave:
  > roscd openrave/bin